top of page

 Our Story

 Since April 2020, we have produced hundreds of features from families, essential workers, small business owners, activists, and artists throughout the five boroughs.
-We amplify voices of BIPOC and underrepresented communities and call out injustice, while celebrating stoop life and moments of joy.
-New Yorkers have shared stories from their stoops, including notable natives like Black Trans activist Qween Jean on the stoop at The Stonewall Inn and Holocaust survivor and novelist, Lore Segal, at her bench in Riverside Park.
-Since not everyone has a stoop, we like to say, "A stoop is a state of mind."
-With that in mind, we visited sidewalks, storefronts, fire escapes, NYCHA houses, the red steps in Times Square and the grand stairway of Brooklyn Borough Hall.
+New Yorkers have shared stories from their stoops, including notable natives like Black Trans activist Qween Jean The Stonewall Inn’s stoop and Holocaust survivor and novelist, Lore Segal, at her bench in Riverside Park.
+Since not everyone has a stoop, we like to say, "A stoop is a state of mind”; we’ve visited sidewalks, storefronts, fire escapes, NYCHA houses, the red steps in Times Square and the grand stairway of Brooklyn Borough Hall.

 "Each [Stoop Story] is like a digital time capsule captured on what is essentially an outdoor extension of a living room or foyer.
 It’s where families, at least those who have stoops, can be in the context of their homes and still be outside—a gateway to the outside world during the citywide shutdown.”